JavaScript Switch Statement

 }

-6. The execution continues until either the break statement is encountered or execution reaches the end of the switch statement.
+breakstatement is encountered or execution reaches the end of the switch statement. - If a

-9. If no case clause matches the expression, control transfers to the default statement and statements following that clause are executed.
-In case, there is no default clause, control is transferred to the end of the switch statement.
+defaultstatement and statements following that clause are executed.
+In case, there is no default clause, control is transferred to the end of the switch statement. - The

 Let’s try the following example.